 If for any reason the applicant feels that there has been an error in the jurying process, they can appeal the jury’s decision.
 In this case, applicants must contact the Executive Director within 10 days of receiving results.
 A new peer-based jury will be struck to review the work.
 The applicant will be given notification of the outcome within approximately two weeks of the appeal date.
 The decision of the second jury is final.

 All Juried Members are encouraged to maintain the highest level of craft production in New Brunswick.

 Members of the Standards Committee will circulate at all Craft NB fine craft festivals to ensure standards of quality and media designation.
 If problems are identified, the Standards Committee will notify the juried member in writing.

 Members will be expected to make necessary improvements by the following craft festival.

 If there are any unresolved issues, a panel will be struck to address these issues with the member.

 Jury sessions will be held twice a year in early May and October.
-Typically, deadlines are always the first Friday of May and the first Friday of October.
-Please note the extension for spring 2019’s session:
+Unless otherwise stated below, deadlines deadlines are always the first Friday of May and the first Friday of October.
+Check back here for any news regarding deadline extensions.